Last Updated: October 31, 2024

 Early Life

 However, things turned around when his parents got back together and purchased a home.
 Townshend was then sent back to live with his parents.
 Aside from music, Pete's early passions included reading and walking along the seaside.
 Although he saw himself pursuing a career as a journalist, Pete received a guitar for Christmas as a child and began to teach himself how to play.
 He then teamed up with some school friends to form a casual band.
-Rock and Roll continued to influence Pete's musical direction, and by the 60s he had dropped out of art school to pursue a full-time career in music.
+Rock and Roll continued to influence Pete's musical direction, and by the '60s, he had dropped out of art school to pursue a full-time career in music.

 The Who

-In the early 60s, Townshend joined a band called the Detours.
+In the early '60s, Townshend joined a band called the Detours.
 Eventually, he became the lead guitarist and joined figures like Roger Daltrey and Doug Sandom.
-The group later became aware that another band had an identical name, and so they changed their moniker to "The Who."
-Keith Moon then replaced Doug Sandom on the drums, and the group changed their name once again to High Numbers before reverting back to the Who.
+The group later became aware that another band had an identical name, and so they changed their moniker to The Who.
+Keith Moon then replaced Doug Sandom on the drums, and the group changed their name once again to High Numbers before reverting back to The Who.

 The group's first hit came in 1965 with "I Can't Explain."
 They then followed up with "My Generation," which resonated strongly with young people at the time.
 Townshend became notorious for destroying his guitars while on stage and swinging his arms in a windmill maneuver while playing his instrument.
-In 1965, the Who released its debut album, "My Generation."
-After the success of "My Generation," the Who toured throughout the United States.
+In 1965, The Who released its debut album, "My Generation."
+After the success of "My Generation," the band toured throughout the United States.

 During this period, the entire band started experimenting with LSD.
 In 1967, they released the album "The Who Sell Out," which contained the hit "I Can See for Miles."
 Townshend then contributed heavily to the album "Tommy," which was a rock opera influenced by the teachings of Meher Baba.
 Further successful albums came with the release of the more traditional "Who's Next" and "Quadrophenia," the latter of which charted extremely well in the United States.

 Over the next few decades, Keith Moon and John Entwistle passed away.
-Despite this, the Who continues to create music and tour.
+Despite this, The Who continues to create music and tour.
 They are still considered to be one of the best live bands.
 Pete Townshend remains the primary songwriter for the group, and he is credited as a pioneer within the music scene.
 Many rock and roll musicians specifically give him praise for being one of the first to use feedback in rock guitar.

 Pete Townshend